FOR 8TH GRADE PARENTS: EARLY INFORMATION FOR 8TH GRADE PROMOTION

 LEIS, FLOWERS, BALLOONS, AND GIFTS ARE NOT PERMITTED IN THE ARENA:

 In order to keep costs at a minimum, MMS will not be hiring Blaisdell custodians.
-We agreed that our students and guests would not bring any of the following items into the arena: balloons, flowers, lei, or large gift items.
+We agreed that our students and guests would not bring any of the following items into the Concert Hall: balloons, flowers, lei, or large gift items.
 Students may NOT wear or carry any lei or flowers during the ceremony.
 Students should NOT bring gifts, balloons, flowers, or lei for friends on this day as these items will not be allowed on the bus or at the banquet.
 Any gift-giving can be done on May 29 or May 31.

 Attire for Promotion and Banquet